alecsargood/Dissertation_Julia/README.md

 # Dissertation_Julia
 Julia and MATLAB code developed for the paper titled "Fixed and Distributed Gene Expression Time Delays in Reaction-Diffusion Systems"

 The code allows for both analtyical and numerical exploration of reaction-diffusion models with delay.
 Numerical simulations for stiff Reaction-Diffusion systems, with Schnakenberg or Gierer-Meinhardt kinetics, can be run from the 'main.jl' file.
 The script allows incorporation of gene-expression time delays, in the form of a fixed delay, or distributed delay.
-Distributions considered include the skew and symmetric truncated
+Distributions considered include the skew and symmetric truncated Gaussian pdfs.

-Gaussian pdfs.
+We note that for the MATLAB codes to run, Chebfun is required.

 Below is an overview of the code used to generate the figures in the given paper: